Legal

 Privacy Policy

-Effective May 6, 2026
+Effective June 2, 2026

 Detroit Meets ("we," "us," or "our") operates a free, community-driven platform for discovering automotive events in Michigan, including through this website and our iOS app (available on the Apple App Store) that displays the same content.
 We are committed to protecting the privacy of every person who visits or uses our Service.
 This Privacy Policy describes the information we collect, how we use it, and the choices available to you.